About 52|250

 This programme of writing evolves from the original 52|250 A Year of Flash that Michelle Elvy founded with John Wentworth Chapin in 2010.

-Level 1: Introduction to writing small: A course for all levels, with material developed for adults and students.
-In Level 1, you will learn to take a chance with your writing and pay attention to the details and the smallest of moments.
+Introduction to writing small: A course for all levels, with material developed for adults and students.
+In this class, you will learn to take a chance with your writing and pay attention to the details and the smallest of moments.
 You will engage with external prompts and lively discussions.
 You will start small and practice the fine art of brevity – which can be applied to all forms of communication.
 Whether you are a writer trying to hone your short stories or poetry, or a curious individual new to writing and looking for the beginning point, or youth or student writers wanting to develop your skills, 52|250 will challenge you to explore new directions.
 From the nuts and bolts of structure to more complex ideas around suspense, movement and voice, the weekly lessons will help you find new means of expression in your writing.
+The new quarter begins Monday, 03 February 2025.

 Why weekly?